 In 2019, Robin Montgomery, from JTCC’s GEICO Game On! outreach, won the Orange Bowl at 15, demonstrating the program’s impact on youth talent development.

 2021 saw Montgomery win the Junior US Open Girls’ singles and doubles titles at 17.
 Her progression from Game On! to the WTA Tour highlighted JTCC’s ability to nurture talent from community programs to professional levels.
+She became the first person to hold both of those titles at the US Open in the same year since Dutch player Michaella Krajicek did the same double in 2004 and the first American to do it since Lindsay Davenport in 1992.

 In 2022, JTCC received the USTA Outstanding Tennis Facility Award for the third time.